-Hours Attended= 97.88 Absent Hours= 17.90 Scheduled Hours= 110.00 Attendance Percentage= 88.98% Hours Attended= 505.57 Absent Hours= 37.68 Scheduled Hours= 520.00 Attendance Percentage= 97.23%
+Hours Attended= 505.57 Absent Hours= 37.68 Scheduled Hours= 520.00 Attendance Percentage= 97.23%

-- Students in the Cosmetology Operator and Class A Barber programs who are absent a total of ten (10) school days within the first 30 calendar days from the student's effective start date will be required to restart with the next available cohort.
-There is, however, an expectation that the impeding issue(s) that were the reason for the absences be resolved prior to the student being permitted to restart. - Students in the Esthetician and Nail Technician programs who are absent a total of five (5) school days within the first 15 calendar days from the student's effective start date will be required to restart with the next available cohort.
+- Students in the Cosmetology Operator and Class A Barber programs who are absent a total of fifteen (15) school days within the first 60 calendar days from the student's effective start date will be required to restart with the next available cohort.
+There is, however, an expectation that the impeding issue(s) that were the reason for the absences be resolved prior to the student being permitted to restart. - Students in the Esthetician, Nail Technician, or Barber Crossover programs who are absent a total of ten (10) school days within the first 30 calendar days from the student's effective start date will be required to restart with the next available cohort.
 There is, however, an expectation that the impeding issue(s) that were the reason for the absences be resolved prior to the student being permitted to restart.